 “Whatever it is that you write, putting words on the page is a form of therapy that doesn’t cost a dime.” – Diana Raab

 As a writer of prose who used to have mild success writing for an audience, I had a difficult time separating myself from the notion that fiction was the only writing that counted as productivity.
-After a successful 2013 NaNoWriMo, mental illness took hold and I lost my steam.
+After a successful 2013 NaNoWriMo, I lost my steam.
 Lamenting my writer’s block, depression made me loathe myself for only having written two short excerpts in three years.
 The papers I wrote for university surely didn’t count, and my life, I felt, wasn’t interesting enough to write about.
 Knowing no other prosaists with whom to discuss writing, my head became an echo-chamber of negative self-talk.

 It’s amazing the effect of being told you’re interesting and worthwhile.
 That realising that even a little bit of writing a day counts as productivity, and that any ounce of it is an accomplishment.
 It’s especially beneficial when the one telling you these things is someone making a career of their writing.
 When it happened, I can’t tell you how much it inspired me.
 So I bought a journal I had been eyeing for months.
 Lined, with places to write the date, it has a cover of marbled vinyl, the word JOURNAL embossed in bronze.